cicwi/PyCorrectedEmissionCT/doc_sources/tutorial.md

 solver_fbp = cct.solvers.FBP(fbp_filter="shepp-logan")
 ```

-#### SIRT, PDHG, and MLEM
+#### SIRT, PDHG, MLEM, and FISTA

-The SIRT and PDHG algorithms, are algebraic (iterative) methods.
-They both
+The SIRT, PDHG and FISTA algorithms, are algebraic (iterative) methods.
+They all
 support regularization, and box constraints on the solution.
 The PDHG also
 supports various data fidelity terms.
+FISTA only supports regularizations that
+form a tight Parseval frame (like certain wavelet transforms).
-The MLEM algorithm is also an iterative algorithm to find the maximum likelihood estimation of the reconstructed signal.
-The MLEM does not currently support any regularization.
+The MLEM algorithm is also an iterative algorithm to find the maximum likelihood
+estimation of the reconstructed signal.
+The MLEM does not currently support any
+regularization.

 The interface of the iterative methods is the same as for the FBP, with the only
 difference of requiring an iterations count: